AI-genome/academic/_news/announcement_10.md

 related_posts: false
 ---

-<a href="https://doi.org/10.1093/bioinformatics/btad667"> cscQTL is out in Bioinformatics :smile:</a>
+<a href="https://doi.org/10.1093/bioinformatics/btad667"> cscQTL is out in Bioinformatics :sparkles: </a>